Affected by Brexit?

-Registering a trade mark gives you exclusive rights over distinctive signs – such as names, logos, colours, images, patterns, shapes, packagings of goods, or sounds – which identify your products and distinguish your goods or services from others.
+Registering a trade mark gives you exclusive rights (The holder or holders of the IP can exclude anyone else from using the IP in question) over distinctive signs – such as names, logos, colours, images, patterns, shapes, packagings of goods, or sounds – which identify your products and distinguish your goods or services from others.

 How long can you protect your trade mark for?